RasmussenLab/vamb/README.md

 It is possible to try any combination of latent and hidden neurons as well as other sizes of the layers.
 Number of near-complete bins can be assessed using CheckM and compared between the methods.
 Potentially see the snakemake folder `workflow` for an automated way to run Vamb with multiple parameters.

+__6) Postprocess the results__

+Vamb will bin every input contig.
+Contigs that cannot be binned with other contigs will result in single-bin contigs.
+Therefore, the output of Vamb includes many tiny bins, which may be relevant if you are looking for e.g. plasmids or viruses, but not if you are looking for cellular genomes.
+These small bins may account for the large majority of bins.
+When using the output of Vamb, it is therefore critical to filter the output bins based on whatever criteria is relevant for your particular analysis.
+You could use a binning quality control tool such as CheckM, or align the bins to reference genomes, or simply filter away all bins smaller than, say, 500 kbp.